arjungup740/job-application-tracker/notes.md

 ### todo --

-* could go through and get all the emails that relate to an application, then a second call classifies them into confirmation, rejection, other.
-This might lead to better classifications
-    * get out an output
-    * then can worry about token counts and the cheaper way to extract the other meta data
+* cheaper way to extract/enrich with the other meta data rather than give it all to the llm
-* add thread id? sender email? the general From field?

-* anytime we have something like "data scientist, product" we get "product" as a separate column.
-Those need to stay together
 * not gettting full set of messages -- missing 3 jellyfish emails for example
+* not getting centraprise email classified as a listing

 * the appends are in weird format, writes the header each time as well